nguyenngocnam4399-dev/Crypto-prediction/README.md

 ![System Architecture](images/System_Architecture.png)

-The system follows a layered architecture that clearly separates data ingestion, transformation, signal generation, validation, and analytics.
-Each layer has a well-defined responsibility to ensure scalability, traceability, and experimental control.

-🔹 1.
-Data Ingestion Layer

-Real-time crypto market data is streamed via Kafka.

-Spark Streaming processes incoming OHLCV data.

-Cleaned data is stored in fact_kline within the Data Warehouse.

-This layer ensures immutable, time-series market truth.

-🔹 2.
-Indicator Computation Layer

-Atomic technical indicators (RSI, MACD, EMA, ADX, BB, VWAP, etc.) are computed using Spark.

-Each indicator is stored independently in fact_indicator.

-Indicators are partitioned by symbol and interval to maintain clear grain definition.

-This guarantees transparency and recomputability.

-🔹 3.
-Metric Abstraction Layer

-Indicators are transformed into logical trading conditions via configurable metrics (dim_metric).

-Metrics are evaluated and stored in fact_metric_value.

-Logic includes threshold checks, trend direction, cross detection, and volatility filters.

-This enables strategy tuning without code modification.

-🔹 4.
-Prediction Engine

-BUY and SELL scores are computed independently using weighted metrics.

-Edge and confidence are calculated to measure directional dominance.

-Signals are stored in fact_prediction.

-This layer remains deterministic and fully explainable.

-🔹 5.
-Backtesting & Confirmation Engine

-Predictions are evaluated using adaptive TP/SL logic within a future lookahead window.

-Results are stored in fact_prediction_result.

-Confirmation is separated from prediction to avoid leakage.

-This ensures realistic performance validation.

-🔹 6.
-Analytics & Pattern Mining

-Performance metrics (equity curve, rolling stability, expectancy) are derived from warehouse facts.

-FP-Growth mining extracts recurring structural win patterns.

-Flask API exposes analytics endpoints for visualization.

-This layer supports experimental research and structural edge validation.
+The system follows a layered architecture that separates data ingestion, transformation, signal modeling, validation, and analytics.
+Each layer has a clearly defined responsibility to ensure scalability, traceability, and controlled experimentation.

+---

+### 1. Data Ingestion

+- Real-time crypto market data is streamed via Kafka.
+- Spark Streaming processes OHLCV data.
+- Cleaned records are stored in `fact_kline`.

+This layer establishes immutable, time-series market truth.

+---

+### 2. Indicator Computation

+- Atomic technical indicators (RSI, MACD, EMA, ADX, Bollinger Bands, VWAP, etc.) are computed using Spark.
+- Each indicator is stored independently in `fact_indicator`.
+- Processing is partitioned by symbol and interval for clear grain definition.

+This ensures transparency and full recomputability.

+---

+### 3. Metric Abstraction

+- Indicators are converted into configurable trading conditions defined in `dim_metric`.
+- Evaluated metric states are stored in `fact_metric_value`.
+- Logic includes threshold checks, directional rules, cross detection, and volatility filters.

+This enables strategy tuning without modifying application code.

+---

+### 4. Prediction Engine

+- BUY and SELL scores are computed independently using weighted metrics.
+- Edge and confidence are derived to measure directional dominance.
+- Signals are stored in `fact_prediction`.

+The model remains deterministic and fully explainable.

+---

+### 5. Backtesting & Confirmation

+- Predictions are validated using adaptive TP/SL within a controlled lookahead window.
+- Results are written to `fact_prediction_result`.
+- Confirmation is decoupled from prediction to prevent data leakage.

+This preserves realistic and reproducible evaluation.

+---

+### 6. Analytics & Pattern Mining

+- Performance metrics (equity curve, rolling stability, expectancy) are derived directly from warehouse facts.
+- FP-Growth mining identifies recurring structural win patterns.
+- A Flask API exposes analytics endpoints for visualization.

+This layer supports systematic evaluation and structural edge validation.

 ---